 Large, 1000W HID lamps illuminate outdoor city tennis courts, basketball courts, the Centennial Park skate park, and the Horseshoe court at Broken Arrow Park.
-The lamps are still fully functional, but the power requirement is very high.
+Baseball and softball fields utilize even larger 1500W HIS lamps.
+In most areas the lamps are still functional, but the power requirement is very high.
+Several fields such as the Clinton Lake Softball Complex and other various locations have begun to fail at an accelerated rate.
 Replacement of these lights with low-power LEDs will provide long term savings.
 In addition to energy savings, LED lights last longer and provide a cleaner, whiter light with less light spillage.
+The Youth Sports Complex is not included in this project due to the age of the existing fixtures.